stephenokyere233/stephenokyere233/README.md

 Unlocking the power of the web, one code line at a time - a self-taught Junior Frontend Developer on a journey of growth and learning

 * 🌍  I'm based in Ghana
-* 🖥️  See my portfolio at [portfolio](https://portfolio-devsteve.netlify.app/)
+* 🖥️  See my portfolio at [portfolio](https://devsteve.pro/)
 * ✉️  You can contact me at [stephenokyere621@gmail.com](mailto:stephenokyere621@gmail.com)
 * 🚀  I'm currently working on [Palmstore](https://github.com/stephenokyere233/palmstore-next) and [PalmPlayy](https://github.com/stephenokyere233/palmplayy)
-* 🧠  I'm learning Javascript
+* 🧠  I'm learning JFlutter
-* 🤝  I'm open to collaborating on web development projects
+* 🤝  I'm open to collaborating on web and mobile app development projects

 <a href="https://www.twitter.com/dev__steve" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/dev__steve?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"